rachelbaker/Async-Social-Sharing/readme.txt

 == Changelog ==

+= 1.7.0 =
+* Added option to display or hide sharing widgets from posts.
+* Restructured file organization.
+* Tested compatibility with 3.7

 = 1.6.2 =
 * Fixed bug where previous plugin users could not disable the css without removing and then re-adding the plugin.
 * Updated compatibility to support 3.5